Evaluates an arbitrary expression as a boolean value and filters

 The query is used to compare more fields and their respective values.

-Compare more fields and filter for specific events
+Compare more fields and filter for events that are not twice as large using a negation statement

 Query